...

 Cows seen along the trekking course

-Summer Trekking Trail
+Summer Trekking Course

 Summer trekking at the Han Neul Sky Ranch (하늘목장) in Gangwon-Do, South Korea.